 If time permits, we will visit the air force museum of the IDF in Hazerim.

-This marks the end of our journey together, as we say our goodbyes and head north to whichever point you decide on.
+This marks the end of our journey of 7 days itinerary together, as we say our goodbyes and head north to whichever point you decide on.

 I specialize in crafting unforgettable travel and leisure packages of Israel. please contact me and let me show you.

 You can read more here: About Me

 If you have any question on VIP tours Israel, requests or thoughts, please Contact Me